-The Board encourages all Shareholders to attend and participate in the Annual General Meeting, at which the key issues affecting the Company will be addressed.
-The Notice on page 74 of this Annual Report, together with the Summary of the Resolutions beginning on page 71, sets out the business of the upcoming Annual General Meeting including the resolutions to be voted upon.
+The Board encourages all Shareholders to attend and participate in the annual general meeting, at which the key issues affecting the Company will be addressed.
+The notice of the Company's 2018 annual general meeting, together with a summary of the resolutions to be proposed at the meeting, contained in this Annual Report, sets out the business of the upcoming annual general meeting including the resolutions to be voted upon.
 The Company announces meeting results as soon as practicable after they are determined.